Career Paths for Respiratory Therapists

 Sleep Lab Specialist

 With sleep apnea cases on the rise, sleep lab specialists are in high demand.
 Sleep specialists work overnight in a sleep lab, performing polysomnography tests, also known as sleep studies.
+Due to the specialized nature and overnight hours, salaries for sleep lab specialists often range from $60,000 to $80,000.

 RRTs and CRTs can obtain a Sleep Disorder Specialist (SDS) or Registered Polysomnographic Technologist (RPSGT) credential.